 5. ACTIVITY REPORT

-A final report detailing the Trail Care Grant activities must be submitted to Trans Canada Trail no later than August 1, 2023.
+A final report detailing the Trail Care Grant activities must be submitted to Trans Canada Trail no later than one week (7 calendar days) following your Trail Care activity or event.
+Failure to submit the report on time without prior notification, may affect your eligibility for future Trans Canada Trail funding from any stream that we offer.
 The report must be submitted using our online template and include the following information:

 - Estimated value of the activity